ramoj745/ios_cal/README.md

 # iOS Calculator

-This is a web-based calculator designed to mimic the functionality and aesthetic of the iPhone calculator app.
-It features basic arithmetic operations, percentage calculations, and scientific notation for larger numbers.
+This is a web-based calculator that replicates the functionality and design of the iPhone calculator app.
+It includes essential arithmetic operations, percentage calculations, and scientific notation for larger numbers, effectively addressing all edge cases found in the iPhone calculator.

 ## Features